oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Major System

 The Major System replaces numbers with consonant sounds.
-The system is very powerful and complex.
+The system is phonetical, very powerful and complex.

-### Major character positions
+### Major phonetic character positions

 ```
 1  2  3  4  5  6  7  8  9  0